2025 reopen UPDATE (9-05-2025):

 Pasco scalloping

 Pasco County serves as a popular destination for the recreational harvesting of the Florida Bay scallops, with lush seagrass beds and clear coastal water.
-Unfortunately, an algae bloom in coastal Pasco County waters has resulted in high levels of neurotoxins affecting shellfish such as scallops, which has cut the 2024 harvest season short.
+Unfortunately, algae blooms in coastal Pasco County waters have resulted in high levels of neurotoxins affecting shellfish such as scallops, which have now impacted both the 2024 and 2025 harvest seasons.

 As the southernmost county along Florida’s west coast, the open scallop season, occurring around July to August each year promotes local excitement and ecotourism.
 Scalloping provides a fun and educational activity, allowing snorkelers to interact with and learn more about the local environmental and food resources they can access.